DryKISS/industryui.com/components/molecules/pagination/README.md

 # Pagination

-Create a pagable tool for users to navigate to additional data
+Create a pageable tool for users to navigate to any additional data

 ## Props